 The body or subject line of the email may contain obvious and numerous spelling errors.

 We recommend that you never provide confidential information through email.
-To gain access to BICSA’s e-Banking, type in www.bicsa.com into your browser’s address bar.
+To gain access to BICSA’s Online Banking, type in www.bicsa.com into your browser’s address bar.

 Pharming is a type of cyber-fraud that commonly occurs when the computer is infected with a harmful “trojan horse” program or virus that takes it to a false website, with the objective of stealing the victim’s confidential information.
 This type of fraud occurs when downloading images or programs linked to a fraudulent email, or when downloading files or images from internet pages belonging to unknown sources.